Home » UPSC Syllabus 2024 » Fiscal Deficit

 • Vicious Cycle of Debt: Persistent deficits increase government debt and take away a large portion of its revenues towards interest payouts.

-• Inflationary Pressure: Printing fresh currency leads to the inflow of an additional quantity of money in the economy.
+• Inflationary Pressure: Printing fresh currency leads to the inflow of an additional quantity of money into the economy.
 Deficit financing can lead to inflation, that is, a rise in the prices of all commodities.

 • Excessive dependence of a country on debt can hamper economic growth in the long term.